tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * Ask students which model performed better in terms of accuracy, precision, and recall.

-  * **Answer** The SVM model performed better in terms of accuracy, precision, and recall.
+  * **Answer:** The SVM model performed better in terms of accuracy, precision, and recall.

-If time remains, ask students the following guided/review questions.
+If time remains, ask students the following guided review questions.

 * Ask students to define what support vector machines are.

-  * **Answer** Data points that exist closest to the hyperplane.
-These points are used to help identify the position and orientation of the hyperplane, and they care called **support vectors**.
+  * **Answer:** Data points that exist closest to the hyperplane.
+These points are used to help identify the position and orientation of the hyperplane, and they care called support vectors.

 * A parameter named `kernel` is used when creating an SVM model.
 What does this parameter do?

-  * **Answer** Identifies the orientation of the **hyperplane**, as either linear or multi-dimensional.
+  * **Answer:** It identifies the orientation of the hyperplane, as either linear or multi-dimensional.

-* What is the difference between the `decision_function` function and the `predict` function?
+* What is the difference between the `decision_function` and the `predict` function?

-  * **Answer** The `decision_function` function has the classifier calculate the classification score for each data point.
+  * **Answer:** The `decision_function` has the classifier calculate the classification score for each data point.
 These values are used to classify the data points to either class.
 The output from `decision_function` should not be confused with the output from `predict`. `Predict` provides a classification/label. `Decision_function` returns a scalar value.

 * What is `decision_function` used for?

-  * **Answer** The `decision_function` function is used to identify the bounds of the **hyperplane**.
+  * **Answer:** The `decision_function` is used to identify the bounds of the hyperplane.

 * If data points are overlapping, can their classification be trusted?

-  * **Answer** No. Data points that are overlapping have a 50% chance of being classified incorrectly.
+  * **Answer:** No. Data points that are overlapping have a 50% chance of being classified incorrectly.
 The goal is to maximize the margin.

 Ask if there are any questions before moving forward.